OpenFn/blog/_posts/2020-07-27-sinapis-case-study.md

 featured: false
 ---

-_This payment integration has saved Sinapis hundreds of manual hours and ensures that all payment information is always accurate up-to-date.
-This enables Sinapis to run smoothly and focus on helping its entrepreneurs rather than data entry._
+_Integration has saved Sinapis staff hundreds of manual hours and ensures that all payment information is always accurate up-to-date to help Sinapis to run programs smoothly._

 ### Sinapis is accelerating small business development across Kenya, Uganda, and Rwanda with their innovative training program.